What is Ratio Analysis?

 Analyst Interpretation of Cash Conversion

-- Higher cash conversion cycle means that it takes longer time for the firm to generate cash returns.
+- A higher cash conversion cycle means that it takes a longer time for the firm to generate cash returns.

 - However, a lower cash conversion cycle may be viewed as a healthy company.

-- Also, one should compare the cash conversion cycle with the industry averages so that we are in a better position to comment on higher/lower side of cash conversion cycle.
+- Also, one should compare the cash conversion cycle with the industry averages so that we are in a better position to comment on the higher/lower side of the cash conversion cycle.

 Cash Conversion Cycle – Colgate Case Study Example

-- Overall, we note that the cash collection cycle has decreased from around 46 days in 2008 to 38 days in 2015.
+- Overall, we note that the cash collection cycle had decreased from around 46 days in 2008 to 38 days in 2015.

-- We note that the receivables collection period has decreased overall that has contributed to the decrease in cash conversion cycle.
+- We note that the receivables collection period has decreased overall, which has contributed to the decrease in the cash conversion cycle.

-- Additionally, we also note that the average payable days has increased, which again positively contributed to the cash conversion cycle.
+- Additionally, we also note that the average payable days have increased, which again positively contributed to the cash conversion cycle.